GeorgeGrig/FB-Event-Crawler/README.md

 # FB-Event-Crawler
-Grabs movie info from a Facebook event using imdbpy. \n Facebook API is not used because the restrictions added after the cambridge analytic scandal made it much harder to get access to various API functions
+Grabs movie info from a Facebook event using imdbpy.

+Facebook API is not used because the restrictions added after the cambridge analytic scandal made it much harder to get access to various API functions

 ## Prerequisites